MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 In this scenario, the user is still homed in Skype for Business on-premises, and their PSTN connectivity is also on-premises.
 Migrating these users to TeamsOnly mode with PSTN functionality means enabling them for Direct Routing and then moving the user to the cloud.

 The basic steps are listed below.
-Steps 1-7 are listed in the suggested sequence, but they can be done in any order.
-The key is that all of these should be completed before Step 8.
+Steps 1-5 are listed in the suggested sequence, but they can be done in any order.
+The key is that all of these should be completed before Step 6.

 1. If you will be setting the tenant-wide policy to one of the Skype for Business modes, be sure to grandfather existing Islands users by explicitly assigning them Islands mode, as previously described.

 2. If you haven’t already done so, [configure the organization for Skype for Business hybrid](https://docs.microsoft.com/SkypeForBusiness/hybrid/configure-hybrid-connectivity).

-3. Ensure that your Session Border Controller (SBC) is supported with Direct Routing by reviewing [this list](direct-routing-border-controllers.md).
-You must also ensure that you have the correct version of firmware.

-4. Pair your on-premises SBC with the Teams Direct Routing service.
-For details, see [Pair the SBC to the Direct Routing service of Phone System](direct-routing-configure.md#pair-the-sbc-to-the-direct-routing-service-of-phone-system).
+3. Configure your tenant for Direct Routing.
+See [Summary of per-tenant configuration of Direct Routing](#summary-of-per-tenant-configuration-of-Direct-Routing).

-5. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc).
+4. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc).
 This can be done at any time, but if you want to ensure that users have the correct configuration when they are upgraded, it’s best to do this before the user is upgraded to TeamsOnly.

-6. Create online routing configuration for the tenant.
-This configuration is essentially a mirror of the on-premises configuration.
-For more information, see [Configure Direct Routing](direct-routing-configure.md).
-The online configuration consists of:
-   - OnlineVoiceRoutingPolicy (based on on-premises VoicePolicy)
-   - OnlinePSTNUsage objects (based on on-premises PSTNUsage)
-   - OnlineVoiceRoute objects  (based on-premises VoiceRoute).

-7. Assign the Office 365 licenses if necessary.
+5. Assign the Office 365 licenses if necessary.
 The user should have both Teams and Skype for Business Online Plan 2, as well as Phone System.
-If the Skype for Business
+If the Skype for Business Online Plan 2 is disabled, re-enable it.

-8. Upgrade the user: These steps should be coordinated.
+6. Upgrade the user: These steps should be coordinated.

    - Using the on-premises Skype for Business tools, run Move-CsUser with -MoveToTeams switch.
 If you are using a version of Skype for Business Server that does not support the -MoveToTeams switch, first run Move-CsUser and then assign TeamsOnly mode in tenant remote PowerShell or Teams Admin Console.